chinjon/mbrainz/README.md

 ## Background

-A project to use as a wrapper for the `Musicbrainz API`.
+A project to be use as a wrapper for the `Musicbrainz API`.
 This is recommended to be used with another API that leverages `Musicbrainz ID` such as the `Last.fm API`. `Musicbrainz` is a metadata service that is opensource and independent of restrictive music databases such as the `Compact Disc Database`.

 The `MusicBrainz API` will only return data if a valid MusicBrainz ID value has been inputted.
 This API does not leverage search queries.